snowplow/snowbridge/docs/documentation/concepts/failure-model.md

 ### Oversized data

-Targets have limits to the size of a single message or request.
+Targets have limits to the size of a single message.
 Where the destination technology has a hard limit, targets are hardcoded to that limit.
 Otherwise, this is a configurable option in the target configuration.
 When a message's data is above this limit, stream-replicator will produce a [size violation failed event](https://docs.snowplow.io/docs/managing-data-quality/failed-events/understanding-failed-events/#size-violation), and emit it to the failure target.

 Writes of oversized messages to the failure target will be recorded with 'OversizedMsg' statistics in monitoring.
 Any failure to write to the failure target will cause a [fatal failure](#fatal-failure).